sirbluee/sirbluee/README.md

 🎓 Currently studying **Information Technology (IT)** at university, I have worked on projects like:
 - **SurveyBox** - A survey platform similar to Google Forms.
-- **K-FixAI** - A machine learning tool for data visualization, similar to Amazon QuickSight.
+- **K-QuickSight** - A machine learning tool for data visualization, similar to Amazon QuickSight.
 - **Health Checking Platform** - A tool to assess health standards.

 ## 🔧 Tech Stack